How Router Works

 Modem Index

-Firstly, identify the index of the mobile modem by running mmcli -L. This will list out available modems detected by the router firmware system.
+Firstly, identify the index of the mobile modem by running mmcli -L. This will list the available modems detected by the router firmware system.

 Formats